-The materials a jacket is made are a big part of its quality.
-But also just how it’s made – it needs to be stitched properly, the distribution of insulation needs to be even and so on and so forth.
-It’s not as simple as using Nylon guarantees a high-quality jacket.
+The materials a jacket is made of are a big part of its quality.
+But also just how it’s made – it needs to be stitched properly, the distribution of insulation needs to be even, and so on and so forth.
+It’s not as simple as using Nylon to guarantee a high-quality jacket.

 I can’t really be sure what you’re looking for, so I will try to show you several types of jackets.
 Parkas and short down jackets are generally the most popular choices for winter, simply because they are the warmest options.

 Coats also tend to be pretty popular, especially among the ladies.
 And actually, wool coats are pretty much as warm as plain down jackets – wool is a great insulator, and it does a great job even when it is wet.